sermshar/mylastfm/README.md

 ### the last.fm configuration file

-copy the `config-example.py` file to `config.py` in the project root and replace the placeholder text.
+Copy the `config-example.py` file to `config.py` in the project root and replace the placeholder text.

+### the first run

+Run `python update-script.py` from the project root to download all your scrobbles into the database, this may take a while the first time if your library is large.